Unity-Technologies/immersive-commerce-walmart-relay/README.md

 This project uses Unity Cloud Code and Unity RemoteConfig to set up a REST API that the Walmart Immersive Commerce SDK can then communicate with, to do authenticated tasks such as authenticated item checkout and purchase.

-This sample project is intended to be a reference for the calls being made between a Unity application and the Walmart Immersive Commerce backend infrastructure.
-Applying the best security practices that are inline with your organization guidelines is your responsibility.
+This sample project is provided solely for reference to demonstrate interactions between a Unity application and the Walmart Immersive Commerce backend infrastructure.
+Unity has incorporated industry standard security best practices in developing this sample.
+It is your organization’s responsibility to determine and implement any additional security measures needed to align with your internal guidelines.
+Unity disclaims all liability for any loss, damage, or security breach resulting from use of this sample.

 Potential areas of hardening:

 * HTTP retry logic when doing REST calls to IAM and ICS
 * Retry logic when making calls to Unity Cloud services
-* Secrets handling through proper secrets service
 * Performance and observability analytics through a service such as AWS X-Ray or Azure Monitor or Datadog

 ## Target Audience